*Updated 20 February, 2018*

 I will never know.
 All I can do is honor their memory and send my “thank you” out into the world, and hope that they know how much that trip meant to me.

 The day finally came for me to leave Korea, so I hopped on a bus and headed to the Incheon airport with numerous pieces of luggage in tow.

 I packed my bags very well and ended up needing a few carboard boxes for the additional items I had purchased during my stay.

-Once I arrived at the airport, I unloaded everything, got up to the counter and put everything on the scale.
+Once I arrived at the airport, I unloaded my baggage, got up to the counter, and put everything on the scale.

 Shock.
 Utter disbelief.